-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the contact information at the end of this document.
+We will only use your Personal Data for the purposes for which we collected it unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If you wish to receive an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us using the contact information at the end of this document.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 The purposes for which Google use information collected at our websites are described in their privacy notices at the following links:

 We only process Personal Data where we have a lawful basis for doing so.